Music Quotes

 I want to take African rhythm and put it into classical music, European jazz, and symphonies.
 I want people to come together from all over the place, through music.
 That's my legacy.

 Songs are like a cleanse for the nervous system.
+I was walking through London the other day, and my mind was full of my to-do list, work, and so much more.
 I put on She's Always a Woman by Billy Joel and I just suddenly felt psychologically lifted.
-There's something in the essence of this song… it's not just beats and energy.
-It felt this song was filled with beauty, mystery, and love.